feczkob/CompanyDeviceRegister/README.md

 # Company Device Register

 ## Description
+This project is being made for the courses Advanced Java Programming and Angular of the year 2022.

-This microservice stores departments, groups, workers and their devices.
+The Spring Boot backend stores departments, groups, workers and their devices.
 Workers can have multiple devices and each worker is assigned to a group.
 A department is built by a set of groups.
-Users can retrieve information about departments, groups and workers.
+Users can retrieve information about departments, groups and workers using the Angular frontend.

+## Github repository
+The project is available at my [Github repository](https://github.com/feczkob/CompanyDeviceRegister).

 ## Backend